'Turbo-AIDS' Set To Kill BILLIONS After 'Disease X' Rollout, Gates Insider Warns

-The global elite are using the World Economic Forum in Davos to boast about a range of new vaccines that they claim will allow them to change the world.
+The global "elite", Read: CRIMINAL VERMIN, are using the World Economic Forum in Davos to boast about a range of new vaccines that they claim will allow them to change the world.

 The timing could not be more suspicious, with so-called Disease X stalking the planet, while the elite working on a new vaccine for a disease that apparently doesn’t exist.